Garmin InReach Explorer+ Review: A Deep Dive

 On first inspection, this range of devices appears cheap and tacky.
 This is a surprise given the cost and when you consider that when you look at the Garmin InReach vs Iridium GO!, the latter has a satisfying robustness to it, even from a distance.

 But don’t be deceived.

-I’m impressed by what seem to be what looked to be poor build quality.
-It was only after I’d picked up the Explorer plus and played around with it for a few minutes that I realised it’s. a pretty rugged device (I may have dropped it once, or twice!)
+I’m impressed by what seemed to be what looked to be poor build quality.
+It was only after I’d picked up the Explorer plus and played around with it for a few minutes that I realised it is a pretty rugged device (I may have dropped it once, or twice!)

 The body of this navigation communication device is exceedingly tough (I haven’t broken mine… yet) and water-rated to IPX7.
 I haven’t deliberately tested the claim that the InReach is ridiculously rugged as, at around £400, ($520) it’s an expensive way of putting Garmin’s claims to the test.

 Likewise, the screen is said to be able to withstand huge pressure before it cracks.
 Again, I’m not going to test this as I quite like my Explorer+.

 On the front of the Explorer are 6 buttons and a navigation pad.
 On the top, right-hand side of the body is the power button.
 To prevent accidental powering up and down Garmin has added a two-stage power cycle.

 First, you turn on the device using the main Power button.
 The display lights up and requests that you confirm do you want to switch it on.
 Using the left or right arrows, highlight the okay option and click.
 If you don’t respond within five seconds the Explorer+ will shut down.
 I rather like this as it prevents accidentally switching on the device and draining the batteries.

 On the front face of the device is the main navigation array.
 This consists of a circular pad with up/down and left/right buttons.
 In the centre is a circular button with the words the letters okay (as you probably guessed already, this is how you confirm settings or choose options when navigating through the menu system.